home > questionable doctrine > birthdays

 Almost everything is pagan.
 Pagans have done virtually everything we do, including most of what a Jehovah’s Witness does day-to-day.
 This extends beyond necessary daily activities, such as bathing, eating, drinking, and working.
 The life a of Witness is filled with pagan practice, such as the wearing of neckties and perfume, celebrations with piñatas, flying of kites, and even use of the calendar, which is named after Roman Gods.

 Weddings are laden in paganism, including the ceremony, cake, dress, burning of candles and the wedding ring.
-For some reason a Witness is allowed to participate in most wedding practices, but forbidden to throw confetti.
+For some reason, Jehovah's Witnesses are allowed to participate in most wedding practices, but forbidden to throw confetti.
 The giving of wedding presents is accompanied by murder in the Bible.
 David was required to supply the foreskins of 200 slain Philistines as a dowry to King Saul (1 Sam 18:27).
 Pharaoh killed the inhabitants of Gezer and gave the city as a wedding gift to his daughter, Solomon's wife.
 (1 Kings 9:16 NIV).
 Should not consistency force the Watchtower to forbid these wedding traditions?

 With arguments from paganism being an illogical stance, the Watchtower is plagued with a contradictory stance on pagan practices, at times admitting the meaning of a practice to pagans in the past is not of importance today.

 For example, when discussing piñatas, Watchtower advises to contemplate how they are currently regarded:

 “A main concern is, not what the practice meant hundreds of years ago, but how it is viewed today in your area.
 Understandably, opinions may vary from one place to another.
 Hence, it is wise to avoid turning such matters into big issues.”
 Awake!
 2003 Sep 22 pp.23-24